portiaove/lab-ex-profile/README.md

 ### Iteration 1 | Register (email & password)

-We need register users in our system using many authenticators, for now we try to register user using local auth (email & password)
+We need to register users in our system using many authenticators, for now we will try to register using local auth (email & password)

 #### Dependencies
 - bcrypt (password hashing)